-3. results and discussion
+3. results and discussionS

-The findings of this research provide a complete framework for the growth of successful and competitive creative communities in Malang City.
+The findings of this research provide a comprehensive framework for the growth of successful, competitive creative communities in Malang City.
 According to the results, the transition of a traditional society into a creative center is a complicated process that involves more than just financial exchanges.
 This study, using a Behavioral Economics perspective, reveals that the critical driver of the creative economy, community involvement, is based on a fragile equilibrium between social pressures, cognitive heuristics, and organized interventions.
 The seven-dimensional variables created in this model are described in detail in the sections below:

 3.1 Integrated Local Potential and Cultural Wealth Identification

-A thorough identification of local resources serves as the basis for the creative village paradigm.
+A thorough identification of local resources forms the basis of the creative village paradigm.
 This procedure entails identifying cultural legacy, such as local customs, music, dance, and rituals, and classifying them as possible cultural items.
-The model, in addition to culture, calls for an inventory of natural resources (SDA) that lists materials like bamboo, wood, and stone that may be turned into premium crafts.
-In order to make sure that the recognized possibilities, such as traditional cooking methods or local culinary skills, are in line with the demands of the existing market, strategic dialogue with local stakeholders, such as government authorities and community leaders, is necessary.
-The main driver of regional economic development is the integration of local innovation with market demand, as proposed by (Satrio Pratomo & , Dias Satria, 2021),
+The model, in addition to culture, calls for an inventory of natural resources (SDA) that lists materials such as bamboo, wood, and stone that can be turned into premium crafts.
+In order to make sure that the recognised possibilities, such as traditional cooking methods or local culinary skills, are in line with the demands of the existing market, strategic dialogue with local stakeholders, such as government authorities and community leaders, is necessary.
+The main driver of regional economic development is the integration of local innovation with market demand, as proposed by (Satrio Pratomo & , Dias Satria, 2021).

 3.2 Economic Behavior Analysis and Cognitive Bias

 An important finding of this study is the crucial role of non-rational elements in influencing community involvement.
-Due to a dread of change, many community members display a strong Status Quo Bias, favoring the preservation of current economic activities over the implementation of new, innovative initiatives.
-Moreover, people frequently seek information that only reinforces their prior opinions because of Confirmation Bias, which impedes the use of novel business methods.
-Social norms also have a significant impact; choices about entering subsectors like cooking or crafts are often influenced by how socially acceptable they are deemed to be inside the group.
+Due to a dread of change, many community members display a strong Status Quo Bias, favouring the preservation of current economic activities over the implementation of new, innovative initiatives.
+Moreover, people frequently seek information that only reinforces their prior opinions because of confirmation bias, which impedes the use of novel business methods.
+Social norms also have a significant impact; choices about entering subsectors such as cooking or crafts are often influenced by how socially acceptable they are deemed within the group.
 To counteract these, the model creates maps of both intrinsic motivations (sense of achievement) and extrinsic motivations (financial incentives) to provide more targeted nudges for participation.(Serván-Mori et al., 2022)

 3.3 Empowerment Strategies and Social Incentives

 Social engineering and technical education are the two strategies used to put empowerment into practice.
 Using real-world modules catered to the local environment, technical training emphasizes business management, digital literacy, and intellectual property rights.
-But the most potent weapon discovered is the employment of Social Proof.
+However, the most potent weapon discovered is Social Proof.
 The community gains the confidence to participate a phenomenon where people align their behavior with the perceived successful actions of their peers by presenting successful local entrepreneurs as role models.
-A social reward system supports this by giving active participants community recognition and awards to cultivate a "sense of achievement."
-(Sanuri, 2020).
+A social reward system supports this by giving active participants community recognition and awards to cultivate a "sense of achievement" (Sanuri, 2020).

 3.4 Village Ecosystem and Governance Development

 A strong ecosystem made up of digital and physical infrastructure is necessary for the model.
-Digital infrastructure, which includes high-speed internet and e-commerce training, enables connection to the global market, while physical galleries, production centers, and training facilities provide the space for creative activity (Rahman & Hakim, 2024).
+Digital infrastructure, which includes high-speed internet and e-commerce training, enables connection to the global market.
+In contrast, physical galleries, production centers, and training facilities provide the space for creative activity (Rahman & Hakim, 2024).
 Establishing an accountable Creative Village Management Body is essential for good governance.
-This group, made up of artists, community leaders, and representatives of the local government, oversees coordinating funding, facilitating market access, and ensuring transparency in the management of resources.
+This group, made up of artists, community leaders, and representatives of the local government, oversees funding coordination, facilitates market access, and ensures transparency in the management of resources.
 A variety of programs, including government grants and social investments such crowdfunding, help make access to funding easier.